Bain Case Interview: Format, Rounds & PE Cases (2026)

 Weeks 3-4: Case Practice

 Do 1-2 full cases per day with feedback from an AI practice tool or human partner.
-Focus on the interviewer-led format, practice responding to specific questions rather than driving the case end-to-end.
+Focus on the candidate-led format, practice driving the case end-to-end: propose the structure, request data, and lead to a recommendation.
 This is the phase where most Bain candidates undertrain.
 Begin PE case practice: acquisition evaluation, portfolio company analysis, and investment return calculations.

 Week 5: Behavioral and Specialized